Isle of Dogs (2018): Movie Review

 Isle of Dogs (Fox Searchlight Pictures)

-Anderson cited the influence of legendary Japanese directors Kurosawa and animator (and personal hero of mine) Hayao Miyazaki as an influence for Isle Of Dogs, citing My Neighbour Totoro as main inspiration.
+Anderson cited the influence of legendary Japanese directors Kurosawa and animator (and personal hero of mine) Hayao Miyazaki as an influence for Isle Of Dogs, citing My Neighbor Totoro as main inspiration.
 I guess Isle of Dogs is Anderson’s way of paying tribute to Miyazaki and Japan in a totally Wes Anderson-esque, not entirely flattering but absolutely original way.
 At the 2018 Berlinale Press Conference, Anderson confirmed that Miyazaki’s influence reached as far as the film’s score, as ‘the movie wanted to be musically quiet’.
 Miyazaki’s and Studio Ghibli’s movies have a different musical pace to them: a lot of scenes are filled with silences, a calm rhythm that is very different from American animated movies.
 That level of calm and perspective came from Miyazaki, leading to a slow-paced indie soundtrack that fits the movie perfectly.

 I dare you to tell me you won’t feel your emotions suddenly heightened as “I Won’t Hurt You” by The West Coast Pop Art Experimental Band plays over a scene of Chief and Atari bonding in search for Spots.
 You wouldn’t be human!